Guidelines for a healthy heart while managing Diabetes.

 Become more physically active

-Just like diabetes, tobacco narrows your blood vessels, restricting the blood flow and the oxygen and nutrients your body cells need.
-The combination of having diabetes and using tobacco can cause serious damage to your blood vessels so quitting smoking is one of the most important things you can do to protect yourself and your heart.
+Just like Diabetes, tobacco narrows your blood vessels, restricting the blood flow and the oxygen and nutrients your body cells need.
+The combination of having Diabetes and using tobacco can cause serious damage to your blood vessels.
+Quitting smoking is one of the most important things you can do to protect yourself and your heart.
 Quitting can be hard so you might need the support of those around you and perhaps even your doctor.
-However, it is important that you do quit.
+It is important that you do quit.

 Keep your blood pressure under control

-High blood pressure increases your risk of a strike.
-Make sure you get your blood pressure tested at least twice a year and speak to your doctor for advice or medication that will help lower your blood pressure if you need to.
+High blood pressure increases your risk of a stroke.
+Make sure you get your blood pressure tested at least twice a year.
+Speak to your doctor for advice or medication that will help lower your blood pressure if you need to.